payu-india/CMS-Chatbot/reference/Loyalty Rewards/transaction-enquiry-apis/fetch-all-transactions-api-loyalty-rewards.md

 metadata:
   robots: index
 ---
-The  API fetches loyalty points transactions for payments, refunds, and adjustments.
+The \*\*Fetch All Transactions \*\*API gets the list of loyalty points transactions for payments, refunds, and adjustments.
 It supports filters to retrieve specific transaction types (e.g., earn, burn, refund, etc.).

 ### Endpint